SmCTwelve/f1-bot/README.md

 Copy the **Token** of your Bot to the `config.ini` file in the main directory, replacing the value of the `TOKEN` key. **Do not share your token**, treat it like a password.

 Alternatively, you can store the Token by setting an environment variable called `BOT_TOKEN` so you can avoid adding it to the config file.
 The environment variable will be checked first when loading the bot.
-This is useful if you plan to host on Heroku to store the Token as a config variable on the app.
+This is useful if you plan to use a cloud host such as Heroku to store the Token as a config variable on the app.

 ### Inviting your Bot
 To add the bot to a server you need to generate an OAauth2 URL for authentication and permissions.